 Until financial education finds its way onto the curriculum, I think those of us within the financial advice industry have an obligation to think about how we can contribute to increasing the level of financial education in children and young people.
-Together with a number of my colleagues I have put together a few points and lessons that would be a useful primer in beginning their financial education.
+Together with a number of my colleagues I have put together five tips for teaching young people about financial planning with a few points and lessons that would be a useful primer in beginning their financial education.

 The time value of money

 One very important lesson that a colleague has instilled in his own children is the time value of money.
 Instead of looking at that new pair of £100 jeans and asking if they are worth £100 in paper money, he instead looks at the effort of earning that money.
 He’s inviting them to ask themselves: “Are those jeans worth mowing my parents’ lawn 10 times for £10 a go?”

 The answer to this question will be different for every individual, and it is about helping the child find out what they value and weighing that against the effort and time it takes to achieve it.
 This is a question we can all ask ourselves more often, however old we are, when it comes to spending our hard-earned cash.